 The RHV cluster has the following resources exclusively for the OpenShift Container Platform cluster:

-- Minimum 28 vCPUs, which is 4 vCPUs for each of the seven virtual machines created during installation.
+- Minimum 28 vCPUs: four for each of the seven virtual machines created during installation.

 112 GiB RAM or more, including: